Hasnain-Ali06/Employee-Management-System/README.md

 #What I Learned

-  * Utilization of different algorithms.
-  * Implication of STMP Mail Services.
+  * Uses of STMP Mail Services.
-  * Handling of SQL.
-  * Reducing the code to a understandable extent.
+  * SQL connections with Java